 - In person: Applications are available at some public schools and libraries, military recruitment offices, local election authorities and county clerk offices in some jurisdictions.
 Contact your local election authority to find out where you can get a voter registration application in your jurisdiction.
 In-person voter registration is available up to and including Election Day as part of the state’s grace period registration process, in which voters can register and cast a ballot at in-person polling sites.
 Locations are posted online at the Illinois elections website.

-How can I get a vote-by-mail application?
+How can I get a mail-in ballot application?
 Are there important deadlines?

 - Online: Use the Illinois Board of Election’s online tool to apply for a mail-in ballot.
 Applications for mail-in ballots open on Aug.
 10 for the general.